Logo of a bird

 The Teacher

-Fleur Nassery Bonnin is a clinical psychologist, an initiated Sufi teacher and the Founder and Director of the Australian Centre for Sufism and Irfanic Studies.
+Fleur Nassery Bonnin is a psychologist, an initiated Sufi teacher and the Founder and Director of the Australian Centre for Sufism and Irfanic Studies.
 Originally from Persia, she has practised in the United States for many years and now lives and works in Australia, focusing on Sufi psychology and spiritual teaching.
 She believes that psychological and spiritual development are inseparable; both are necessary components in the pursuit of the path to enlightenment.

 In Sufism, self-knowledge is the path that leads to the knowledge of God.
 Self-realisation as a vehicle for spiritual unfoldment is at the centre of her teaching.
 Her emphasis is for the seeker to be able to apply the gained knowledge into every day life experience, in order to develop Divine Consciousness.